diditagain/OPass/README.md

 Opass is a simple password manager that has built in functions such as:

-1. Save Login infos to a txt file named data
+1. Save Login infos to a json file named data
 2. Generate password
 3. Copy generated password to clipboard